Yayaka/Yayaka/specification.md

 </table>

 ## Background
-Starting from thinking about a word, "communication".
+The term communication, can be said that it is widely interpreted word.
-In here, we extend and limit the meaning of "communication";
+In here, we extend and limit the meaning of the term;
 Every part of a process of passing something expressed by human (or machine) to other humans.
 Important points of this meaning are;
 the "something" includes the any kind of work, and the receiver is a human, not a machine.
-For example, both of writing and publishing this document and reading this document are a part of "communication".
+A good example would be the relation between publishing and reading this document.
+They look apart but when we follow this definition, they are both a part of communication.

 Also, every "communication" has one or more carriers such as voices, books, and internet.